JerryWiltz/nP/README.md

 ## Installing

-Verify nP is installed with the "Hello, nPort!" example.
+You should verify that nP was installed correctly by using the "Hello, nPort!" example below.

 * Create a new folder named "Hello, nPort!"
 * Download the [latest release](https://github.com/JerryWiltz/nP/blob/master/dist/nP.js) and put that in the folder.
 The name should be nP.js
 * Copy and paste the file below named index.html
+* Launch your browser with index.html
 * View index.html in a browser to see <b>"Hello, nPort!"</b>

 ```html